stephenlaichaowen/dadjokes-nuxtjs-app/README.md

 ```

 This project is inspired by [Nuxt JS Crash Course](https://www.youtube.com/watch?v=ltzlhAxJr74), the author didn't apply
-ssr to the project and I add add ssr functionlity to it.
+ssr to the project and I this functionlity.

 For detailed explanation on how things work, check out [Nuxt.js docs](https://nuxtjs.org).